vigo/django2-project-template/README.md

 - `updated_at`
 - `status`

-Also has custom manager called: `objects_bm`.
+We are overriding the default manager. `BaseModel` uses `BaseModelQuerySet` as manager, `BaseModelWithSoftDelete` uses `BaseModelWithSoftDeleteManager`.
 There are 4 basic status types:

 ```python
 STATUS_OFFLINE = 0